astrofra/WildGraphics/WildGraphics_01-EN.md

 ## Commodore: Shameful!

-After deciding to provide an AmigaNews reader with the AmigaDos manual and the Arexx guide in exchange for a photocopy of an invoice, Commodore now offers the kit in question to all users eager to fully utilize their machine for the modest sum of 175 F!
+After deciding to provide an AmigaNews reader with the AmigaDos manual and the Arexx guide in exchange for a photocopy of an invoice, Commodore now offers the kit in question to all users eager to fully utilize their machine for the modest sum of 175 F[^1]!

 It's no wonder that average users who own an Amiga 1200 without a hard drive, without documentation, and especially without programming language have little desire to explore other areas beyond gaming, given how determinedly Commodore encourages users.

 That's why a beginners' section has appeared in AmigaNews for several months.
 Good luck to the new users.

 ## Wild Graphics
-Minitel : 3614chez*WG
+Minitel : 3614chez`*`WG[^2]

 ------

 _Wild Graphics No 1_

+[^1]: French Francs
+[^2]: The Minitel was a French pre-Internet telecommunications system that provided users with access to various online services, such as directory assistance, news, and messaging, through a dedicated terminal and phone line.